osgi/osgi.enroute.site/_tutorial_maven/330-maven-project.md

 		<artifactId>osgi.enroute.examples.eval.provider</artifactId>
 		<version>1.0.0-SNAPSHOT</version>

- We are going to implement the Eval API with [parsii](https://github.com/scireum/parsii).
+We are going to implement the Eval API with [parsii](https://github.com/scireum/parsii) external dependency.
 We also need the OSGi component annotations and of course our API.
 So our `dependencies` section in the POM should look like:

 	<dependencies>
 		<dependency>